 Where do “Content Partners” Come From, and Should there be Disclosure?

 In some implementations, a designated partner content provider can have a particular relationship with the information provider.
 For example, the designated partner may have a business agreement with the information provider under which both entities work together to enhance users’ browsing experiences and derive mutual benefit as a result (e.g., increased advertising revenue or other product revenue, etc.).

 As another example, a designated partner may have a technology-based agreement with the information provider to use a particular protocol or data format to receive profile information provided by the information provider (e.g., through a search result link) and use the profile information to customized content in some manner.

 We don’t know if Google has entered into any arrangement with content partners to display specific information from them for a fee or some other consideration.
 If they were, I would suspect that some kind of disclosure would probably be appropriate.
 Should links to partner content provider pages be labeled with something indicating that they are advertising?
 Are they advertising?

-When you perform a search such as [london to paris], you see an area at the top of the search results that provides information about “Flights from London, United Kingdon to Paris, France.”
-There are text boxes under that were you can list a departing date and a returning date.
+When you perform a search such as [london to paris], you see an area at the top of the search results that provide information about “Flights from London, United Kingdon to Paris, France.”
+There are text boxes under that where you can list a departing date and a returning date.

 Under those, I see a list of links to “CheapTickets – Expedia – Hotwire – Kayak – Orbitz – Priceline – Travelocity.”
 Are these “content partners?
 Why those sites?
 Do they pay to be there?
 If so, should they be considered advertisements?
 Should there be disclosure?